Embra-Schuilenburg/Neural-Network-For-Heart-Disease-Prediction/README.md

 Data used: [https://archive.ics.uci.edu/dataset/45/heart+disease](https://archive.ics.uci.edu/dataset/45/heart+disease)
 ## Project reflection
 I created this project by following a neural network creation tutorial found on freeCodeCamp() which can be found here: https://www.freecodecamp.org/news/building-a-neural-network-from-scratch/.
 I then used publically available heart disease data set linked above to train and test the neural network I created.
-This project was made easy by following tutorials but showed me how to use the nueral network theory I learned my undergraduate AI class.
+This was my first time making a neural network, and by doing so I got to use the nueral network theory I learned my undergraduate AI class in a real world problem.
 My favorite part was learning more about backpropagation, and some challenges I faced were:
 1. confusion regarding how data should be split
 2. errors regarding labeling in the backpropagation function
 ## Model iterations